BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/StatisticsFilters/FindFeatureReferenceCAxisMisorientations.md

-Find Feature Reference C-Axis Misorientations {#findgrainreferencecaxismisorientations}
+Find Feature Reference C-Axis Misorientations {#findfeaturereferencecaxismisorientations}
 ======

 ## Group (Subgroup) ##
 Statistics Filters (Crystallographic)

 ## Description ##
 This filter is essentially the same as the [Find Feature Reference Misorientations](FindGrainReferenceMisorientations.html "") filter, but with the misalignment between c-axes of interest, rather than full misorientations.
 The average c-axis orientation for each **Feature** is compared with the c-axis orientation of each of the **Cells** within the **Feature**.

 ## Parameters ##
 None